ekiztk/todo-shell-console-app/README.md

-# Konsol üzerinden kontrol edilebilen, dosya veritabanına sahip ve CRUD işlemleri yapılabilen TO-DO uygulamasıdır.
+# This is a TO-DO application that can be controlled via the console, has a file database, and performs CRUD operations.

-# Çalıştırıldığı dizinde todos isimli bir klasör oluşturur ve yapılacakları yapılacak_isim.txt dosyası formatında kayıt eder.
+# It creates a folder named todos in the current directory and saves the to-dos in the format of todo_name.txt.

-# Her txt dosyası içinde sadece son tarih bilgisi bulunur.
+# Each txt file contains only the deadline information.

-#Çalıştırmak için: "bash main.sh"
+# Run Command: "bash main.sh"